kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 1. Rejection

 When the cycle fails, the scheduler rejects the entire group.
-* All Pods in the group are moved back to the scheduling queue.
+* All Pods in the group are moved back to the scheduling queue (stored in the `unschedulablePodGroups` data structure).
   Their status is updated the event with failure reason is sent.
 * Crucially, any `.status.nominatedNodeName` entries set during the failed attempt (or from previous cycles) must be cleared.
 This ensures that the resources